WATER QUALITY & WATER FILTRATION OPTIONS

 Trihalomethanes (THM) are a group of four chemicals that are formed along with other disinfection by-products when chlorine or other disinfectants used to control microbial contaminants in drinking water react with naturally occurring organic and inorganic matter in water.
 This is mostly associated with surface water supplies, exposed to the environment in which organic matter is more likely to finds its way into the water (leaves, sticks, etc.) It is an unintended consequence of using chlorine to protect or disinfect water supplies.
 In fact, many towns have switched to chloramines (a chlorine, ammonia compound) for disinfection purposes.
 This seems to solve the Trihalomethane formation problem but poses other potential issues which is creating controversy in some towns.

-SOLUTION: Trihalomethanes can be effectively removed with a specific type of Granular Activated Carbon, a proven, common water filtration technology and system.
+SOLUTION: Trihalomethanes can be effectively removed with a specific type of Granular Activated Carbon, a proven, common water filtration technology.

 DISCOLORATION & STAINING